MOST POPULAR MUSEUMS IN INDONESIA MEMORIZE HISTORY AND CULTURE

 If you are interested in geological knowledge, then visiting Bandung Geological Museum is the answer.
 Bandung Geological Museum is visited by students from different provinces in Indonesia.
 Opened in 1928, the museum exhibits different types of fossils.
 They include fauna that ever lived in Bandung.

 Getting into the museum, Blora Elephant (Elephas hysudrindicus) fossil greets, which stands in the middle of the hall, greets you.
 The Blora elephant lived 165.000 years ago, while the fossil was found in 2009.
 It is called Blora elephant as the fossil was found in the district.

 The museum is divided into several segments, which display different geological collections.
 They include Origin of the Earth galley, History of Life gallery, Human Life Gallery, and many more.
 The collections include meteorites, different kinds of minerals like amethyst and quartz, and various types of rocks, like diorite, lava basal, diabas, sekis mika, granite, and many more)

 There are more than 120 unique art pieces classified into 14 different categories.
-Visitors say that you can do aa full-day visit to thise museum, since there are so many interactive and creative work arts to see and to play with.
-Carefully printed art works are displayed to served as the backdrop for 3D photography and illusion effects.
+Visitors say that you can do aa full-day visit to these museums since there are so many interactive and creative work arts to see and to play with.
+Carefully printed artworks are displayed to serve as the backdrop for 3D photography and illusion effects.
 The art pieces are resulting for collaborative works between local and Korean artists.